ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/Network.md

 - The chapter \ref certification explains how to test the TCP/IP stack with industry-standard tools against common vulnerabilities.
 - \ref nw_examples are a good starting point for implementing your own networking device.
+- \ref nw_resource_requirements describes the resource requirements of the Network Component.
+- The \ref net_func_overview list provides a brief overview of all Network Component functions.
-- The \ref network_diffs compares "migration guide" contains information how to migrate from previous versions to the Network Component v8.
+- The \ref network_diffs section contains information how to migrate from previous versions to the Network Component v8.
+- The <a class=el href="./modules.html">API Reference</a> describes the functional interface of the Network Component in detail.